 Around the Road in 8 Days – Iceland Ring Road Itinerary

 Driving the Iceland Ring Road is a bucket list item for travelers far and wide.
-Here’s how to break away from the typical Reykjavik home base and see many more of the amazing things Iceland has to offer.
+I visited in July, right in the middle of the high summer season.
+Here’s how to break away from the typical Reykjavik home base and see many more of the amazing things Iceland has to offer in a magical 8 day road trip itinerary.
+Get ready to mark up your road map, prepare your budget, and book your accommodation as far in advance as you can stomach, because it gets busy out there!

-The Iceland Ring Road offers spectacular landscapes, a sense of adventure, and a change of scenery what seems like every 45 minutes!
+The Iceland Ring Road offers spectacular landscapes, a sense of adventure, and a change of scenery after what seems like every 45 minutes down the road!
 You’ll go from lush lagoons to moon-like craters, with dozens of epic waterfalls in between.
-I always wonder how people can visit Iceland and never leave Reykjavik, because the whole country has so much more to offer!
+I always wonder how people can put together an Iceland itinerary and never leave Reykjavik, because the whole country has so much more to offer!
 My favorite things about the entire trip were almost all a significant drive from Reykjavik, and the variety of what you can see is unmatched.
 So pack your bags and grab some road snacks, because here we go!

 The crowds in Iceland are certainly noticeable and, considering certain areas of the country only have one place to stay, competitive as well.
 With these limitations in mind, the things I most highly recommend booking in advance are:

-- Accommodations for every night, especially in more remote areas
+- Accommodation for every night, especially in more remote areas

 - Rental Cars